 Since 1933, Blue Cross and Blue Shield of North Carolina (Blue Cross NC) has offered its customers high quality health insurance at a competitive price and has led the charge toward better health and more consumer-focused health care in our state.
 Blue Cross NC is a fully taxed, not-for-profit North Carolina company with major operations centers in Durham, Fayetteville, Winston-Salem, and an office in Charlotte.
 We employ more than 4,700 North Carolinians1 and serve more than 3.89 million customers.2

 Blue Cross NC is committed to making the health care system in North Carolina better – but we know we can't do it alone.
 That's why we work with doctors, hospitals and others to bring our customers innovative solutions that simplify the health care system, improve efficiency and outcomes, and help rein in costs.
-View Our Corporate Impact Report
+View Our Corporate Report

-Download our Corporate Impact Report.
+Download our Corporate Report (PDF).

 Find important news, updates and press releases at our Media Center